GC-public-learning/Commander/README.md

 ~~~
 - test the new uri ("api/commands/{id}") by sending a new json object with any id. the status code should be 204

-## 10) setup "PATCH" request -> make a partial update on a record (choosing the attributes to replace)
+## 10) Setup "PATCH" request -> make a partial update on a record (choosing the attributes to replace)

 - Install "Microsoft.AspNetCore.JsonPatch", go nuget.org to copy the ".net cli" path. (version doesn't needed)
 ~~~